Compliance and Business Code of Conduct

 The Group has zero tolerance for corruption.
 Elimination of corruption has been defined as one of the priorities of the Group.
 Implementing anti-corruption measures is an integral part of our corporate responsibility protecting our reputation and the interests of our stakeholders.

-In 2020 the Group became a participant of UN Global Compact committing to both avoiding corruption as well as developing policies and implementing measures to address corruption internally and within our supply chain.
+The Group is a signatory of UN Global Compact and has committed to both avoiding corruption as well as developing policies and implementing measures to address corruption internally and within our supply chain.

 All our employees and workers have received training on our Business Code of Conduct which, amongst other subjects, includes information on the Group’s anti-corruption policies and procedures.